My Favorite Solar Weather Prediction Click to check it out and click top left!

 AnyTone 5888UV

-Yeasu FT-90
+Yaesu FT-90

 IC-7100

-Here is a website I like very much for local HAM stuff and beyond: https://ka7zau.webs.com/.
 The ARES website can be found at https://www.washoeares.org.

 I will be honest with you.
 Cloning the radios with CHIRP is not simple.
 It might be somewhat simple for me, but it took me a while to get there.
 I have worked with PCs since the early days of PC.
 I even programmed in machine language to make a TRS80 work with a gas chromatograph using an interface board I made myself.